 - The overall U.S. fixed income market, as measured by the Bloomberg Barclays U.S. Aggregate Bond Index, returned –1.46% for the first quarter of 2018.
 Treasuries outpaced corporate bonds, which returned –2.32%.

 - The yield of the benchmark 10-year Treasury note closed March at 2.74%, up from 2.39% a year earlier.

 U.S. Stock market

-- The CRSP US Total Market Index, the benchmark for Vanguard Total Stock Market Index Fund, returned 6.34% for the quarter and 21.19% for the 12 months ended December 31.
-For the quarter, all 11 sectors advanced, with consumer discretionary, technology, financials, and materials climbing the most.
-For the 12 months, nine sectors advanced; technology, health care, and materials posted the highest returns, while energy and telecommunication services declined.
+- The CRSP U.S. Total Market Index, the benchmark for Vanguard Total Stock Market Index Fund, returned –0.60% for the quarter but rose 13.87% for the 12 months ended March 31.
+For the quarter, all but two of its ten industry sectors declined, with telecommunications, basic materials, and oil and gas falling the most and technology and consumer services producing positive results.
+For the 12 months, eight sectors advanced; technology, health care, and materials posted the highest returns, while oil and gas and telecommunications declined.

 International stock market

 - Overall, international stocks trailed U.S. stocks over the first quarter.
 But emerging markets outperformed their U.S. counterparts as stocks in those markets continued to benefit from, among other factors, a weaker U.S. dollar.

 - The Spliced Emerging Markets Index climbed 1.29% for the quarter and 20.58% for the 12 months.
 For the quarter, it was ahead of both European markets and developed Pacific markets.